-- The School aims to involve parents/carers in their children's learning as much as possible. - Parents/carers have the opportunity to meet with child's class/set teachers at least twice a year at Teacher Consultation Meetings and receive an annual report at the end of the Summer term. - Parents/carers are encouraged to support their children with homework and to attend Teacher Consultation Meetings. - School also provides a number of opportunities for parents/carers to learn about what their child is learning and the way their child is being taught.
+- The School aims to involve parents/carers in their children's musical learning as much as possible. - Parents/carers have the opportunity to meet with their child's teacher at least twice a year at parent's evenings to discuss progression in all subjects.
+In addition, parents/carers will receive an annual report at the end of the Summer term to communicate progression in all subjects. - School also provides a opportunities for parents/carers to learn about what their child is learning about in music and the way their child is being taught in this subject.